 Uses of Crucible Tongs

-1. Crucible tongs are widely used in biology and chemistry laboratories to hold and pick up beakers, crucibles, and flasks.
+1. Crucible tongs are widely used in biology and chemistry laboratories to hold and pick up various laboratory equipment including beakers, crucibles, and flasks.

 2. Crucible tongs are the safety instruments that are generally used to hold hot objects and containers that contain toxic chemicals.